 “Stacks” is a feature introduced in macOS Leopard (although the official name at the time was Mac OS X Leopard).
 It was available in the Dock, but nowhere else.
 The feature “Stacked” files into a small organized folder on the Dock.

-The Mac Desktop is a convenient place to save files, and Stacks help organize the clutter.
-Don’t confuse the Desktop and the Finder.
+The Mac Desktop is a convenient place to save files, and beginning with Mojave, Stacks was introduced to help organize the clutter there as well.
+But don’t confuse the Desktop and the Finder.

 The Finder is the first thing that you see when your Mac boots up.
 It opens automatically and stays open as you use other apps.
 At the top of the screen is the menu bar and at the bottom is the Dock.
 In-between is the Desktop, where you do most of your work.

 Stacks helps you organize messy desktops by automatically stacking files into neat groups.
 It collects the files on your desktop and groups them into neat little stacks along the right edge of your Mac’s screen.
 To turn on Stacks: